 Tap on the job card to open and view the job's details.
 Tap on the shift card to open the shifts calendar.

 Figure 2.
-Two new jobs are listed in the unaccepted jobs section.
+A new job listed in the unaccepted jobs section.
 Tapping on a notification reveals the job's details.

 Note: Notifications are shown in the list for seven days, from the device's date (with up to a maximum of 100 notifications being stored, i.e., if 100 notifications are received in 3 days, the list will only show 3 days).